ArizpeA1/Basic-Dwm-w-gaps/README.md

         sudo make clean install

-To use dwm edit the xinit file and put
+To use dwm edit the .xinit file and put

         exec dwm